shyampurk/bluemix-parking-meter/BUILD.md

 		MobileApp/www/js/index.js (For Mobile App)
 		yun_pubnub/pubnub_hc04.c (For Master Controller)

 	If you do not have a PubNub subscription, [Click here](https://www.pubnub.com/get-started/#get-started) to create your free PubNub account.

-4. Change the timezone to your local timezone in the parking-meter/server.py
+4. The Parking Management Server provides time which is set to a local timezone.
+If you want to change the timezone to your local timezone settings then update the python code in the parking-meter/server.py

 ## Setting up the ARDUINO YUN

 ### Configuring WiFi network and SSH access